Diversity Action Alliance’s

 To ensure security and confidentiality, data will only be presented as aggregated scores rather than individual summaries.
 Data will be used to set benchmarks and track progress toward goals in the public relations industry.
 Individual organizations will not be identified publicly by name or by description in any way, nor will DAA share your data with any other party.

-The collected data will be kept on a secured platform for data privacy and security that is ISO 27001 certified, GDPR, and HIPAA Compliant.
+The collected data will be kept on a secure platform for data privacy and security that is ISO 27001 certified, GDPR, and HIPAA Compliant.
 Details about the security of the platform can be found here.

 How do I collect the data?